zaxbux/wn-gmaildriver-plugin/README.md

 ## Important Notes
 * The Gmail API will only send emails as the account which you granted access with, it is currently not possible to send email as another user.

+## Advanced Usage

+This section is for advanced users.

+### Authentication Scopes

+To change the authentication scopes (permissions requested from the user), you can override the default scopes in `config/config.php`.
+Add scopes to the `google.scopes` array.
+For the plugin to function correctly, the `gmail.send` scope is required.
+[Gmail Auth Scopes](https://developers.google.com/gmail/api/auth/scopes)

 ## Change Log

+* 1.0.10 - Added ability to change auth scopes used with the Google API client.
 * 1.0.9 - Improved localization.
 * 1.0.8 - Plugin requires elevated permissions to function on restore password page.
 * 1.0.7 - Added settings permissions